collaborativebioinformatics/coronasv/README.md

 CoronaSV takes both short and long read datasets as input, followed by the quality control step that does quality trimming and engineering sequence removal.
 CoronaSV incorporates both reference guided and de novo assembly approaches, and makes high confident SV calls by combining results from multiple state of the art SV callers using [SURVIVOR](https://github.com/fritzsedlazeck/SURVIVOR).

-# How to install and run CoronaSV
-# Installation options:

 ## Installation of CoronaSV

 ### Installing CoronaSV from Github